John Donahoe: Career

 After Donahoe's senior year of high school, a friend's father asked him to work at his Schlitz beer distribution company.
 "You'll make good money," he said.
 It was a union job and the first requirement was that he join the International Brotherhood of Teamsters.

 Before joining eBay, Donahoe worked for Bain & Company (a global consulting firm based in Boston) for 20 years, starting as an associate consultant and rising to become the firm's president and CEO in 1999.

 In March 2005, Donahoe was hired as president of eBay Marketplaces.
 His role was to focus on eBay's core business, which accounts for a large percentage of the company's revenues.
 In 2008, Donahoe was appointed CEO of eBay.
 He made more than 40 acquisitions, including Shopping.com and StubHub, and the classifieds sites Gumtree and LoQUo, and most recently, Shutl.
-After Donahoe's departure from eBay in 2015, he was replaced by eBay Marketplaces president Devin Wenig.
+After Donahoe's departure from eBay in 2015, he was succeeded by eBay Marketplaces president Devin Wenig.

 In February 2017, Donahoe was announced as the president and CEO of ServiceNow, a software company that he became familiar with while working at eBay.

+In October 2019, Donahoe was announced as the next CEO of Nike, and succeeded Mark Parker on January 13, 2020.
+Donahoe's tech background made him attractive since Nike had aimed to expand beyond sportswear and become a tech company.
+He did successfully navigate the COVID pandemic, which hit two months after his hiring, thanks to his tech prowess which helped Nike handle a surge in demand cause by e-commerce's boom.
+However, his lack of retail experience, as well as reducing wholesale middlemen, cost Nike market share in its core product of shoes.
+It was announced that Donahoe was stepping down as Nike's CEO in September 2024, being replaced by longtime Nike employee Elliott Hill.
+Donahoe's last day as CEO was October 12, but continued as an advisor until January 2025.

+In July 2025, he was named athletic director at Stanford University, effective September 8.

+Board directorships

 Donahoe was on the Board of Trustees of Dartmouth College from 2003 to 2012.
-In October 2019, he was announced as the next CEO of Nike, and succeeded Mark Parker on January 13, 2020.

 Donahoe was chairman of The Business Council.

-Donahoe was announced to be leaving as Nike's CEO in September 2024, being replaced by longtime Nike employee Elliott Hill.
-Donahoe's last day as CEO was October 12, but continued as an advisor until January 2025.
+Donahoe serves on the board of the 1803 Fund, which was established by a $400 million pledge from Nike founder Phil Knight and his wife, Penny Knight.